 Heather Cole (Practicum Facilitator) is Head of Special Collections Instruction at The John Hay Library at Brown University.
 She is the specialist for all English-language literary materials in the Brown libraries and the curator for the vast literary, theatrical, and music collections at the Hay Library.
 Cole teaches in a variety of contexts, from basic introductions to library resources to hands-on workshops with special collections material in addition to providing one-on-one research consultations.

 Françoise N. Hamlin (Faculty Presenter and Practicum Facilitator) is an Associate Professor in History and Africana Studies at Brown University.
-She is the author of Crossroads at Clarksdale: The Black Freedom Struggle in the Mississippi Delta after World War II (University of North Carolina Press, 2012), which was the winner of the 2012 Berkshire Conference of Women Historians Book Prize and the 2013 Lillian Smith Book Award.
-These Truly Are The Brave: An Anthology of African American Writings on Citizenship and War (University of Florida Press, 2015) is a co-edited anthology and was a finalist for the QBR 2016 Wheatley Book Award in Nonfiction.
+She is the author of Crossroads at Clarksdale: The Black Freedom Struggle in the Mississippi Delta after World War II (UNC Press, 2012), winner of the 2012 Berkshire Conference of Women Historians Book Prize and the 2013 Lillian Smith Book Award.
+These Truly Are The Brave: An Anthology of African American Writings on Citizenship and War (University of Florida Press, 2015) is a co-edited anthology.

 Stephanie Savell (Faculty Presenter and Practicum Facilitator) is a Senior Research Associate at the Watson Institute for International and Public Affairs at Brown University and Co-Director of the Costs of War project.
 She is an anthropologist of militarism, security, and civic engagement and has studied these topics in the United States and in Brazil.
 She researches and writes about the United States war on terrorism for Costs of War.
 She is co-author of The Civic Imagination: Making a Difference in American Political Life (Routledge, 2014).